C2DH/journal-of-digital-history-ipynb-preflight-action/README.md

         with:
           notebook: 'example/display-image.ipynb'
           functions: 'checkmd,checkurls'
+          output: 'report.md'
-      - name: Use the output, if needed
+      - name: Use the github output, if needed
         run: echo "number of cells ${{ steps.preflight.outputs.size }}"
 ```

 ## Contributing

 Contributions are welcome!
 If you find a bug or would like to suggest a new feature, please open an issue or submit a pull request.
 To execute a new command:

 - add a new file in the `checks` folder, e.g. `checkthis` only a-z characters in the name :)
 - Inside the file, add a function with the same name as the file, e.g. `def checkthis(contents)`
 - The function takes the JSON dict of the notebook as input and returns a simple text string if everything is ok, or it raises an exception if something is wrong.